elXaptation/ventservo/README.md

 motor_config_A.py is passed as a commandline argument to rosrun when the ventservo node is started.
 This file configures the ventservo/servo_ctl.py node at start up.
 By default the servo is disabled, this is recommended.
 A seperate step will start it up, you can change the default behavior if you'd like and you know  it's safe.

 Three GPIO pins are used:

+These pins are 5VDC logic.

 - **pulsePos** is where step pulses are sent to the stepper/servo driver.
 GPIO.HIGH_GPIO-LOW cycle will make the stepper move one step.

 - **directionPos** indicates CW or CCW for motor direction.
 "Forward" is CW by default (GPIO.LOW).
 But can be modified on most stepper drivers.

 - **enableofflinePos** is the enable/disable pin.
 GPIO.LOW is motor enabled.
 GPIO.HIGH is disabled.

+Change the pins in the config file as you need.
+They are set up at the rosnode start and released at rosnode termination.

 Motion Control is the configuration used to manipulate the stepper/servo.
 Some config parameters are obvious.
 Some need some explination: